 That the Lake of Fire (in the Book of Revelation) stands for annihilation is indisputable because Revelation 20:14 states that the Lake of Fire is the second death.
 What is the second death?
 Well, it is certainly not spiritual death or spiritual separation from God because those cast into the Lake of Fire (i.e. the wicked on judgment day) were already spiritually dead and spiritually separated from God.
 The difference between the first death and the second death is that the first death is temporary since everyone, the righteous and the wicked, will be resurrected in the Last Day to face final judgment.
 The book of Daniel tells us that the righteous and the wicked will all be resurrected on the same day.
 The second death, on the other hand, is eternal (or permanent) with no resurrection to follow.
 Only the wicked will experience the second death.
 It is not the punishing that is eternal but rather the punishment (the cessation of being) that is eternal and permanent.
 The wicked will experience the second death (permanent cessation of being) only after they suffer consciously for their individual guilt and sins.

 In Ephesians 2:4–6 the Apostle Paul says that believers were once dead in trespasses and sins but were made (or raised) alive WITH Christ and raised to sit together in heavenly places.
 What Paul is saying is that believers were once under the sentence of death because of their sins but because of Christ’s resurrection they too, with Christ, are now alive and are seated in heavenly places.
 Paul is talking about physical death and life.
 Paul is saying believers were raised from the dead WITH Christ.
 How was Christ raised?
 Physically.
-The believers he was writing to hadn’t physically died yet nor were they physically resurrected from the dead yet, but Paul puts it all (even being seated with Christ in heavenly.
-This, too, hasn’t happened yet either.
+The believers he was writing to hadn’t physically died yet nor were they physically resurrected from the dead yet, but Paul puts it all (even being seated with Christ in heavenly places).
+That hasn’t happened yet either.
 They were still here on earth, but, again, Paul puts it all in the past because of its certainty.